 Upon reviewing evidence, the department may elect to write a letter of concern.
 Although this letter is technically ‘non-disciplinary,’ it remains a matter of public record and can therefore harm your career.
 If future complaints arise, the letter of concern may convince the department to revoke your license.

-Consequences of Disciplinary Action
+Consequences of Licensing Board Disciplinary Action in Arizona

 If your licensing board or department deems a complaint valid, you may suffer disciplinary action.
 Depending on the case, this could involve one or more of the following consequences: